The Newlander-Nirenberg theorem for complex $b$-manifolds: Existence of b -holomorphic functions: dimension 2

 We now prove the main result of this section.

-\begin{proof}[Proof of Theorem~\ref{2dexist}] Since we are only looking for a local solution, there is no harm in assuming $\gamma$ satisfies the periodicity assumption $\gamma \circ \sigma = \gamma$ of Lemma~\ref{pushlem}.
-Indeed, we may take $\gamma$ to be compactly-supported in $(-\frac{\pi}{2},\frac{\pi}{2})\times\R$, which is a fundamental domain for $\sigma$, and extend it periodically.
-This assumption makes the pushforward of $L$ by $g(x,y)=xe^{iy}$ well-defined, as the following computation shows.
+\begin{proof}[Proof of Theorem~\ref{2dexist}] Since we are only looking for a local solution, there is no harm in assuming that $M = \R^2_+$ and that $\gamma$ is $2\pi$-periodic as in Lemma~\ref{pushlem}.
+Indeed, we may take $\gamma$ to be compactly-supported in $\R_+ \times (-\frac{\pi}{2},\frac{\pi}{2})$ and extend it periodically.
+Then, the pushforward of $L$ by $g(x,y)=xe^{iy}$ is well-defined and smooth, as the following computation shows.